Simple Assist Postproduction Workflow Tips

 Export a reference QT of your master edit and then always duplicated and prep your timeline for grade, this means collapsing your footage to one or two tracks max, removing Lumetri, Speed Ramp, Graphic and Text.

-Project manage, consolidate and transcode your media, this will stream down your workflow, and make importing your XML into Resolve easier, it will also mean that you can copy your project and save just the necessary media on your back up drive (less space needed).
+Project manage, consolidate and transcode your media, this will stream down your workflow, and make importing your XML into Resolve easier, it will also mean that you can copy your project and save just the necessary media on your backup drive (less space needed).

-Project managing your picture locked edit will essentially create a new folder with a copy of just the assets used along with a new project file.
+Project managing your picture-locked edit will essentially create a new folder with a copy of just the assets used along with a new project file.

 Export your XML (or AAF if working with Avid)

-In some cases (mostly with Premiere Pro) footage rescaling will not copy across to Resolve when working with mismatch resolution files; make sure to set your project settings to ‘Scale Full Frame with Crop” in the Input Scaling Preset, and or use your QT reference to re-adjust manually when necessary.
+In some cases (mostly with Premiere Pro) footage rescaling will not copy across to Resolve when working with mismatched resolution files; make sure to set your project settings to ‘Scale Full Frame with Crop” in the Input Scaling Preset, and or use your QT reference to re-adjust manually when necessary.
 If you are round-tripping then Premiere will be able to retain the information once your import the XML back into Premiere, if not, you will have to re-adjust your footage manually so allocate time to do that.